 FISCAL IMPACT: COST OF PROPERTY ACQUISITION, TBD LEAD DEPARTMENT: CD & CM ACTION ITEM DUE COMMENTS STATUS 1.1 Review properties identified in the General Plan's Open Space Element for potential acquisition.
 8/22 Staff has identified several properties available for purchase that are consistent with the General Plan.
 Complete 1.2 Partner with the Santa Monica Mountains Conservancy and the Mountains Restoration Trust to initiate discussions with counterparties regarding prospects for acquisition.
-11/22 Staff has engaged in preliminary discussions with several property owners regarding potential interest in having their land acquired.
-In Progress 1.3 Present potential acquisition properties to the Environmental Commission and Planning Commission for General Plan conformance, Present to the City Council for final review, approval, and funding appropriation.
-3/23 The Open Space Task Force will be convened before the end of November for discussion and acquisition recommendation to Commissions and City Council.
+11/22 Staff has engaged in preliminary discussions with three property owners regarding potential interest in having their land acquired.
+Staff plans to initiate discussions with another property owner before July 1.
+Complete 1.3 Present potential acquisition properties to the Environmental Commission and Planning Commission for General Plan conformance, Present to the City Council for final review, approval, and funding appropriation.
+3/23 The Open Space Committee met in April and directed staff to prioritize the potential acquisition parcels.
 In Progress 1.4 Complete property transfer requirements and retire development rights.
-6/23
+6/23 Delayed